Frederick S. Peck: Political career

 Frederick Peck's foray into politics commenced in 1909 when he secured a seat on the Barrington Town Council.
 Two years after his initial entry into politics, Peck ascended to the Rhode Island House of Representatives, where he served from 1911 to 1926.
 Peck's commitment to Republican politics was further exemplified by his appointment as Chairman of the Committee on Finance in 1915; this position allowed him to wield increased influence in shaping financial policies and decisions.
 Additionally, he served as a Republican National Committeeman from 1918 to 1932, contributing to the party's strategies on a national level.

 Governor Aram J. Pothier appointed Frederick Peck to the position of Commissioner of Finance, a role specifically created for Peck, making him the sole individual to ever hold this position.
 During his initial four-year term, Peck faced with managing a state treasury burdened by a $250,000 debt against $12,900 in assets; Peck reversed the debt, transforming the state treasury into a surplus exceeding $6,000,000.00.

+In 1920, Peck was involved in efforts to secure women's voting rights in Rhode Island.
+A contemporary newspaper account identified him as the author of an enabling act concerning women's participation in elections and described him working alongside several women who had long been active in the suffrage movement, including members of the Rhode Island Equal Suffrage Association and the Women's Republican Committee.
+Peck, then serving as a Republican National Committeeman, was involved with the group as the measure was developed and presented to Governor R. Livingston Beeckman.
+Beeckman signed the enabling act on April 22, 1920.

 A Democratic victory in 1932 induced the end of Peck's political career; in 1935, the sitting Rhode Island governor Theodore Green eliminated the finance commissioner position, in turn removing Peck from Rhode Island state politics.